avifin19/ethical-llms-financial-crime/README.md

-# Evaluating the Ethical Judgment of LLMs in Financial Market Abuse Cases
+# Ethical Judgment of LLMs in Financial Market Abuse Cases

 This project introduces a benchmark to evaluate large language models’ ethical and legal judgment in financial crime trading scenarios.
 Using 1,971 synthetic cases derived from real financial market-abuse incidents via a Taguchi L27 design, the study tests ten leading LLMs across six decision-making and compliance tasks.
 Results reveal that while larger models are more conservative, all models remain susceptible to incentive biases—underscoring the need for targeted LLM-focused regulation in financial markets.